 Certain turbidimeters permit the electronic suppression of the inherent brightening effect by means of zero-point correction with “ultrapure water”.
-The trouble with this system is that residual particle concentration and the instrument stray light can vary.
+The trouble with this system is that residual particle concentration and the instrument stray light can vary (for example as a result of window contamination).
 Thus the zero point set is uncertain and can yield negative values in the event of even slight overcompensation.

 Fig. 23: Scattered light reading as a function of the formazine addition (FNU) for various inherent brightening effect corrections